Raphael Meldola

 1849–1915

-Born in London on 19 July 1849, he became one of the notable British scientific figures of the late 19th and early 20th centuries.
-He trained at the Royal College of Chemistry and built a career that joined research, teaching, and public scientific life.
-He was elected a Fellow of the Royal Society in 1886 and later served as Professor of Organic Chemistry at the University of London from 1912 until his death in 1915.
+Born in Islington, London, in 1849, Raphael Meldola trained in chemistry at the Royal College of Chemistry and built a career that joined research, teaching, and scientific leadership.
+He became especially known for his work in organic chemistry and the dye industry, and later served as Professor of Organic Chemistry in the University of London.